PhilLockett/Enigma2/README.md

 There are no restrictions placed on the Rotor selection, as such some Rotor combinations can be made that may not be available on the real machine.

-Note: for the Commercial, Rocket and SwissK Rotors, the current turnover points are guesses and may be incorrect.
+Note: the turnover points for the Commercial, Rocket and SwissK Rotors are guesses and may be incorrect.

 ## Dependencies
 'Enigma2' is dependent on the following: